 Canteen/Commissary - 804-748-1276

 Canteen is a privilege which allows detainees to purchase snacks, hygiene items, clothing, shoes and writing materials during their term of incarceration.
 The profits from these sales are used for purchasing goods and services to benefit the detainees.
-Canteen is filled once a week and orders may not exceed fifty dollars.
+Canteen is filled once a week.
 All monies to be used for canteen must be credited to the account at least one day prior to the assigned canteen day.

 Chaplain Services - 804-751-4136